gantry/docs/pages/01.gantry5/02.configure/07.menu-editor/docs.md

 Keep in mind that within the Menu Particle, you can further refine this, setting a **Base Path** as well as the **Start Level** and **End Level** which comes in handy when creating a split menu.

+!!!
+In cases where you want to have multiple columns on a drop-down, you may experience issues where your dropdown only displays a single column.
+If this happens, you can resolve it by setting the `Dropdown Style` setting to **Extended** or **Default** and the `Dropdown Width` to either **Auto** or to a specified width large enough to accommodate your columns.

 ## Menu Item Settings

 ![Menu Item Settings](menu_item_settings.png?classes=shadow,border)